grscheller/neovim-notes/vimrcConfigFile.md

    Plug 'mbbill/undotree'

    " Shows what is in registers
-   " extends " and @ in normal mode and <CTRL-R> in insert mode Plug 'junegunn/vim-peekaboo'
+   " extends " and @ in normal mode and <ctrl-r> in insert mode Plug 'junegunn/vim-peekaboo'

-   " Extend <ctrl>-A <ctrl>-X to work with dates and not just numbers Plug 'tpope/vim-speeddating'
+   " Extend <ctrl-a> and <ctrl-x> to work
+   " with dates and not just numbers.
+   Plug 'tpope/vim-speeddating'

    call plug#end()